I Prefer Hotel Rewards: A Niche Program Actually Worth Your Attention? I Prefer Hotel Rewards: A Niche Program Actually Worth Your Attention?

 If you are willing to spend, top-tier status with I Prefer is straightforward.
 At an earning rate of 10 points per dollar, you only need to spend $5,000.
 Furthermore, there is no minimum night or stay requirement, so staying at high-end luxury properties can substantially boost your status.

 For example, a stay at the stunning Post Ranch Inn in Big Sur, California, is expensive, but a two-night stay will earn you enough points for Gold status.
-A three-night stay will earn enough points for I Prefer Elite Titanium Status.
+A three-night stay will earn enough points for I Prefer Titanium elite status.

 However, “how much you spend” isn't the full story in other programs.
 You can achieve status with inexpensive stays at budget hotels, spending low dollar amounts while you meet the required stay thresholds for elite status tiers.